The two most frequently used economic models are the economic model of ownership model of ETH and the rental economic model of EOS.

 - Each time a transaction is initiated, first calculate the amount of Gas the user currently has, and then use the latest Gas balance to pay for the transaction.

 System resources are divided into NET, CPU and RAM.
 We abstract the NET and CPU into GAS payment.
-The use of RAM requires pledge Token.
+The user buys and sells RAM with the system.

 - The system initial RAM limit is 128G

 - The user buys and sells RAM with the system.
 Buying RAM is charged 2% of the handling fee, and the handling fee will be destroyed.

 - The less RAM remaining in the system, the more expensive the price, and vice versa

 - Pledge Token is to encourage users to release unused RAM space and redeem the pledge Token

 - Increase the RAM by 64G per year, and add RAM every time you have an account to buy RAM.

 - The RAM purchased from the system can be given to other users, and cannot be retrieved after the gift.